sglre6355/weather-lady/README.md

 - Default captures weather forecast images from https://tenki.jp/
 - Default targets the `#forecast-map-wrap` element for image capture
 - Supports custom URLs and CSS selectors for flexible weather data sources
-- Stores subscriptions in memory (not persistent across restarts)
+- Persists subscriptions in the database
 - Uses gRPC to communicate with web capture service
 - Built with buf for protobuf code generation